TRACER-LULab/ContinuumMechanicsBase.jl/README.md

-# NonlinearContinua
+# ContinuumMechanicsBase

-`NonlinearContinua.jl` is the core interface for the definitions used in the TRACER Lab Continuum Model.
-This module defines a core interface between different energy domains and methods.
-The aim is to provide a standard interface for predicting material behavior.
+`ContinuumMechanicsBase.jl` is the core interface for the definitions of quantities in Continuum Mechanics.
+The aim of the package is to have a standardized interface for developing various linear and nonlinear material models within a single framework.